Government discusses public debt relief, says Márcio França

 In an interview with CNNFrança said that Brazil has at least R$500 billion in protested debts.
 The scenario prevents the creation of new companies in the country.
 The new Desenrola would allow direct negotiation between protest offices and the federal government.

-The minister did not give details of the discussion, but stated that the possible program has one objective: to help people gain access to new credit.
+The minister did not give details of the discussion, but stated that the possible program would have one objective: to help people have easier access to credit.

-“If you pay 10% upfront, there will be a lot of people who will unwind.
-If we unwind the person with the government, it will facilitate new credit.”he said.
+“If you pay 10% in cash [o desconto] There will be a lot of people who will unwind.
+If we unwind people with the government, we will facilitate new credit”he said.

 If approved, it will be the 3rd Desenrola developed by the government.
 Previously, programs for individuals and companies were created and are in force.